kanyob/kanyoPDF/README.md

 # kanyoPDF

-PDF editor with merge and splti function.
+PDF editor with merge and split function.
-If you are working with pdfs with only those functions (like me :D) its a good option for you.
+If you are working with pdfs with only those functions its a good option for you.

 ## Requirements

 - Python 3.6 or higher
-- tkinter (usually included with Python)
+- tkinter
 - pypdf
+- ttkthemese

 ## Installation